 5. European Show Line German Shepherds

-The European working lines are ideal specimens in terms of breed looks.
+The European working line German Shepherds are ideal specimens in terms of breed looks.
 They are typically a rich rust color and black.
 Their backs are straighter, preventing any excessive sloping to reduce commonly seen issues.
 They must pass tests to ensure that their joints and hips are in tip-top order, to avoid problems like hip and elbow dysplasia.

-Because of selective breeding, Europe show lines have a less chance of developing issues relating to ill temperaments.
+Because of selective breeding, European, and mostly German show line German Shepherds, have a less chance of developing issues relating to ill temperaments.
 Tests will reveal any traits considered unwanted to prevent further breeding from the specimen.

 Therefore, the most significant difference between show lines of America and Europe is a focus on the overall greatness of the breed.
 European lines uphold the authenticity of the original breed standards.
 These strict regulations help produce reliable, well-rounded dogs.

 - Make sure you have the gear specific to your dog: Harnesses for German Shepherds

 Generally, German Shepherds are fantastically loyal and fiercely intelligent.
 When you opt to purchase a puppy, you must be aware of its history.
 This step can only help enhance the bond you will have with your pet, as well as prepare you for any bumps in the road of pet-owning.